 A thorough survey of the principal topics of General Psychology; individual differences, the response mechanism, the sense fields, learning, emotion, motivation, work and fatigue, social behavior; laboratory technique and acquaintance with the literature of experimental investigations in Psychology.
 Laboratory fee required.

 Psych.
-301. Applied Psychology.
-Prerequisite, Psychology 201 or Biology 100.
-Mr. Lambert.
+301. Physiological Psychology.
+Prerequisite, Biology 100.
+Mr. Henneman.